Controlled Foreign Company

 However, several modifications are applied to account for differences in rules.
 These modifications include considerations for capital gains, depreciating assets, trading stock, currency conversion, and taxes paid.

-Notably, certain provisions that apply to resident companies, such as commercial debt forgiveness, thin capitalization, or debt creation rules, do not apply in the same manner to CFCs.
+Certain provisions that apply to resident companies, such as commercial debt forgiveness, thin capitalization, or debt creation rules, do not apply in the same manner to CFCs.

-Types of Income Included
+Types of income included

 The types of income included in the attributable income of a CFC depend on two primary factors: